scorpion-26/gBar/README.md

 ## Features / Widgets
 Bar:
 - Workspaces (Hyprland only.
-Technically works on all compositors implementing ext_workspace, though workspace control relies on Hyprland)
+Technically works on all compositors implementing ext_workspace when ```UseHyprlandIPC``` is false, though workspace control relies on Hyprland)
 - Time
 - Bluetooth (BlueZ only)
 - Audio control